MoldyMacaroniX/dashword.net/_src/posts/all-geometry-dash-awards-2024-nominees.md

 - "How I made a 3D Level in a 2D Game" by Spu7Nix

 # Best Classic Creator

+This category includes the best creators of classic mode levels.

 - Knots
 - Glubfuberz